mergimshalaa/ovning-canvas/README.md

-# School exercies with Canvas
+# School exercise with Canvas